dober-man/GoodWAFSec/docs/module2/lab1/lab1.rst

 3. Since learning was on by default there must be a learning suggestion ready for us.
 Let's go take a look.

+4. We want to specifically find the learning suggestion for **HTTP protocol compliance failed - HTTP Check: No Host header in HTTP/1.1 request**

 Navigate to **Security > Application Security > Policy Building > Traffic Learning** and click on the Magnifying Glass.

 .. image:: images/image2.PNG